BertenBevers/Angular_2/README.md

-# Angular_2
+# Angular 2 with webpack quickstart
-Small project with Angular 2 and webpack
+Small angular 2 template with webpack